NotBrianZach/bzaBook2AQuiz/README.md

-# Book piZzA, bza: A GPT-Powered Conversational Read Eval Print Loop and Bookmarks Manager for Books, Articles & Webpages (WIP)
+# Book piZzA: A GPT-Powered Conversational Read Eval Print Loop and Bookmarks Manager for Books, Articles & Webpages (WIP)

 Interactive books.
 Books sliced up like pizza.
-Book pizza.
-Bza.
+Book pizza. bza.

 It feeds a pdf, webpage, or epub a few (chunkSize) pages at a time into chatgpt or another LLM,